Rounak-Ghosh/Rounak-Ghosh/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently upskilling as MERN Developer
 - 👫 I’m looking to collaborate with developers 💻
 - 🥅 2023 Goals : Build more projects 👨‍🎓
 - 📫 How to reach me: rounakghosh189@gmail.com